Did you know that

 Think big.
 Look for mid- or full-size cars that offer more protection in crashes.
 Not only do they hold up better in a crash than smaller cars, but their longer wheelbases and stable handling are more forgiving when young drivers make mistakes.
 Some experts recommend a minimum weight of 3,300 pounds, which eliminates compacts and most small cars.
 But use that only as a guideline, since it also cuts out good teen choices like the Honda Accord.
 Also know that "5-star crash ratings" measure how well a car protects occupants in a crash with a similar-size vehicle.
 Regardless of their star ratings, smaller cars almost always fare worse going bumper-to-bumper with larger cars.
 The fatal-crash risk among occupants of small cars is twice that for people in large vehicles.

 Beware high horsepower and turbochargers.
-It’s too hard for teens – boys especially – not to test the power of strong motors.
-Don’t swing too far the other way, though, leaving your teen with an underpowered slug that struggles to merge into freeway traffic.
-Shoot for a car that goes from zero to 60 mph in eight to 11 seconds.
+It's too hard for teens – boys especially – not to test the power of h3 motors.
+Don't swing too far the other way, though, leaving your teen with an underpowered car that struggles to merge into freeway traffic.

 Buy the most safety you can afford.
-Of all the latest safety features available, one non-negotiable (if you can swing the extra cost) is electronic stability control.
+Of all the latest safety features available, one non-negotiable is electronic stability control.
 Mandatory since the 2012 model year, it cuts the single-vehicle fatal crash risk nearly in half by helping drivers maintain control on curves and slippery roads.
-You’ll also want a vehicle with, at minimum, front and side air bags (some cars also come standard with knee air bags and inflatable seat belts for rear-seat passengers).
-To see some of the newer crash-prevention technologies, check out the videos on mycardoeswhat.org.
+You'll also want a vehicle with, at minimum, front and side air bags (some cars also come standard with knee air bags and inflatable seat belts for rear-seat passengers).
+To see some of the newer crash-prevention technologies, check out the videos on

 Finding the right car for your teen is no decision to take lightly, but it can be a learning experience for both of you – and one of those "growing up" memories you'll both treasure.